giuseppefioccola/draft-fioccola-ippm-rfc7799bis/draft-fioccola-ippm-rfc7799bis.md

 * Changed the intended status from Informational to BCP
 * Updated title to reflect the current status of all methods
 * Update the discussion section
+* Extend the examples to include recent methods

 # Acknowledgments
 {:numbered="false"}